open-craft/xblock-group-project-v2/docs/development.md

     quality violations make sure to run `make quality` again until clean pass.
 * `make clean` - cleans tests and coverage results.
 * `make diff-cover` - provides coverage report only for files and lines changed in the current branch compared to master.
-In order to get correct results, run entire test suite with `--coverage` flag first, and make sure to update `master` branch to latest version (and rebase working branch, if necessary).
+In order to get correct results, run entire test suite with  the`--coverage` flag first, and make sure to update the `master` branch to its latest version (and rebase the working branch, if necessary).

 ## Installation

-In new virtualenv (or in actual install, if you're feeling brave/careless)
+After activating the desired virtualenv, run:

     pip install -r requirements/dev.txt

-should get you up and running.
+which should get you up and running.
 It installs requirements both from `base.txt` (contains "production" dependencies) and `test.txt` (test dependencies), as well as Group Project XBlock v2 itself.

 ## Running Tests